shih1999/NavXplorer/README.md

 ### 3.2 Circuit Diagrams

 ## 4. Software
-Here's a revised version of your software section:

 ### 4.1 Arduino Code
 Controls essential hardware modules for the operation of NavXplorer, including the ESP32 board, power supply, ultrasonic sensors, and motors.
 It establishes a server for remote communication and provides a web page for real-time monitoring of the car's status and ultrasonic sensor detection results.